-Appendix C, “NPUF ,” describes the for conducting and documenting of for NPUFs.
-Region II adjus the
+Appendix C, “NPUF Construction Assessment Process,” describes the methodology for conducting and documenting continuous assessments of project quality for NPUFs.
+NRR and Region II shall coordinate the assessment of inspection results and other information such as allegations, permit holder reports to the NRC, and industry construction experience.
+The applicable inspection organizations, with NRR input, shall adjust the inspection plans for specific facilities based on these assessments.
+All findings are processed in accordance with the NRC’s Enforcement Policy and Enforcement Manual and shall be considered during continuous reviews when determining the need for more detailed follow-up in response to escalated enforcement actions or violations in one of the traditional enforcement areas of willfulness, impacting the regulatory process, or actual safety consequences.

 07.12 Operational Readiness Inspection

-An operating license will not be issued until the verifies through inspection that construction of the facility has been substantially completed in conformity with the requirements of the CP.
-An operational readiness inspection is a tool to provide input for NRC decisions regarding the operational readiness of programs or processes that might not have been implemented during construction, but that will be needed for safe operation of the NPUF. a decision on whether to allow operations, NRC senior management considers the state of readiness facility operation based on the results of the operational readiness inspection.
+An operating license will not be issued until the NRC staff verifies through inspection that construction of the facility has been substantially completed in conformity with the requirements of the CP.
+An operational readiness inspection is a tool to provide input for NRC decisions regarding the operational readiness of permit holder programs or processes that might not have been implemented during construction, but that will be needed for safe operation of the NPUF.
+When making a decision on whether to allow operations, NRC senior management considers the state of readiness for facility operation based, in part, on the results of the operational readiness inspection.
 Specific programs and processes to be inspected will vary depending on the commitments in the specific NPUF licensing documents.
-Existing IPs may be used to operational readiness inspections.
+Existing IPs, used in conjunction with IP 69022, “Inspections of Operational Readiness During Construction of Non-Power Production and Utilization Facilities,” may be used to perform operational readiness inspections.

-Previously identified inspection findings and applicable corrective actions are also considered during the decision-making processperational readiness inspections include an evaluation of outstanding inspection items and significant identified items requiring corrective action.
+Previously identified inspection findings and applicable permit holder corrective actions are also considered during the decision-making process.
+Operational readiness inspections shall include an evaluation of outstanding inspection items and significant permit holder identified items requiring corrective action.

-Operational readiness inspections also include a status of planned SSC, QA, and pre-operational inspections.
+Operational readiness inspections shall also include a status of planned SSC, QA, and pre-operational inspections.
 The operational readiness inspection should identify if all planned inspections have been completed or if additional inspections need to be performed to complete the NPUF CIP.
-If all planned inspections have been completed, the operational readiness inspection report will serve as notification from Region II to NRR that the CIP has been completed.
-If additional inspections , the will note this, and a separate notification of CIP completion will be documented by Region II once all planned inspections have been completed.
-Completion of the CIP does not mean that will stop inspecting NPUF activities.
+If all planned inspections have been completed, the operational readiness inspection report will serve as notification from Region II and the other cognizant inspection organizations to the NRR Office Director that the CIP has been completed.
+If additional inspections are needed, then the operational readiness inspection report will note this, and a separate notification of CIP completion will be documented by Region II and other applicable inspection organizations once all planned inspections have been completed.
+Completion of the CIP does not mean that inspection staff will stop inspecting NPUF activities.
 It means that all required inspections to meet the minimum requirements of this IMC have been completed.
-Additional inspections may be performed to ensure continued compliance .
+Additional inspections may be performed to ensure continued compliance with the licensing basis.